adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 from the National Institute of Standards and Technology agency of the US Department of Commerce's Computer Security Resource Center division.
-It is a set of development practices which can be used to establish secure development practices for your software and was based on development practices from multiple other organisations.
-It's goal is to reduce vulnerabilities in the software that organisations ship.
+It is a set of development practices which can be used to establish secure development processesfor your software and was based on development practices from multiple other organisations.
+Its goal is to reduce vulnerabilities in the software that organisations ship.
 With President Biden's
 [executive order 14028](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity)